OnkelTem/audio_silence_marks/README.md

   -n, --noise INTEGER             Maximum volume of the noise treated as
                                   silence in -dB  [default: 50]

-  -d, --noise INTEGER             Minimum length of the silent interval in
+  -d, --duration INTEGER          Minimum length of the silent interval in
-                                  seconds  [default: 1]
+                                  milliseconds [default: 1000]

   -l, --list                      Simply lists matched files.
 Useful for GLOB
                                   debugging.  [default: False]